Management of venous leg ulcers

 Inflammation and infection – look for any evidence of infection and treat appropriately

-Moisture balance – vital to successfully manage exudate to maintain a moist wound environment which is essential for optimum healing
+Moisture balance – vital to successfully manage exudate (wound fluid) to maintain a moist wound environment which is essential for optimum healing

-Edge – remove any scabs which will be a barrier to healing.
-This can be done either manually or by using a hydrocolloid dressing.
+Edge – remove any scabs which will be a barrier to the progression of new epidermis across the wound bed This can be done either manually or by using a hydrocolloid dressing or an alternative that donate moisture to the wound bed.

 EWMA Statement 5.3.a: Compression therapy is recommended over no compression in patients with VLUs to promote healing